whizzml/examples/quadratically-weighted-kappa/optimize-offsets/readme.md

 In addition, the preferred form of arrays for this type of computation are vectors and matrices of items representing 2-D and 3-D functions.

-This script porovides a library of array routines structured for their explanatory value rather than for their performance.
+This script provides a library of array routines structured for their explanatory value rather than for their performance.
 Because the vectors and matrices are small, the performance is adequate for this application.